Cantera/cantera-website/pages/compiling/config-options-dev.rst

    .. class:: lead

       This document lists the options available for compiling Cantera with SCons.
-This list is for the current release of Cantera, version 2.4.
-For the development version, see `this list <config-options-dev.html>`_.
+This list is for the development version of Cantera.
+For the current release, see `this list <config-options.html>`_.

    The default values are operating-system dependent.
 To see the defaults for your current operating system, run the command:

    .. code:: bash